 B10) Informing management if you have concerns about a colleague’s inappropriate behaviour (Whistleblowing)

-Staff are obliged to inform management of any concerns about colleagues not following this Code of Conduct in the knowledge that they will not be penalised as a result and that their report will remain confidential.
+Staff are obliged to inform Clifton College's Headmaster of any concerns about colleagues not following this Code of Conduct in the knowledge that they will not be penalised as a result and that their report will remain confidential.
 The NSPCC Whistleblowing helpline is 0800 028 0285.
-(This number is displayed in both offices and teachers’ rooms
+(This number is displayed in both offices and teachers’ rooms).